ADMP-706949/data-management-tutorial/02_spark_practicalv2.md

 ~~~
 %pyspark
 print (my_rdd.take(5))

+# We can view the lineage (the set of transformations) of the RDD using toDebugString() - does not work with numbers
+#print my_rdd.toDebugString() # to run this remove "#" so its print rather than #print
+# If we would like to, we can see how many partitions the RDD will be split into by using the getNumPartitions()
+#my_rdd.getNumPartitions() # to run this remove "#" so its my_rdd rather than #my_rdd
 ~~~

 You'll note that the first row is a header row, but this is a bit of a mixed up format.
 It will make it much easier for us if we can turn each line into a LIST of other items.
 This will make it more straightforward to handle in Python.